 Meals are delivered to the wrong place or patients can’t eat them because their current medical circumstances don’t allow them to.
 Either way, this leads to around 273 tonnes of food wastage that’s accumulated over just 12 months.

 “Food wastage is a huge problem for hospitals, which is why we’re really happy to be partnering with WiFi SPARK to give patients, and hospitals, a better way to order food.”

 The joint solution gives patients the opportunity to view specific nutritional information for meals, helping to promote healthier choices and allowing those with specific dietary requirements to select the right meal for them.

-WiFi SPARK partnered with Samsung to replace these outdated systems, providing hospitals with Samsung tablets and smart TVs.
+WiFi SPARK partnered with Samsung to replace outdated systems, providing hospitals with Samsung tablets and smart TVs.

-Hospital stays are stressful for many patients.
+Challenge: Hospital stays are stressful for many patients.
 Being able to relax with their favourite TV show or just keep up to date with what’s going on in the wider world can have a hugely positive impact on their morale and wellbeing.

-The Samsung devices will be fitted with lockdown software, Knox.
+The Samsung devices were fitted with lockdown software, Knox.
 If one is taken off hospital premises, it will shut down and become unusable and an email notifying the hospital is sent automatically.
 The device will display a message with the hospital address and if it’s not returned within a certain amount of time, an alarm will sound.

 Our CEO, Matt O’Donovan said: “Partnering with Samsung allows us to bring the patient experience into the 21st century, offering patients modern technology and empowering them with free access to entertainment services.”

-Suzanne Homeward, Enterprise Sales Director at Samsung, said: “The patient experience is in need of a digital makeover, and it’s time to provide patients with technology they are familiar with, that can help optimise their recovery time and make their stay more enjoyable and comfortable.
+Suzanne Homeward, former Enterprise Sales Director at Samsung, said: “The patient experience is in need of a digital makeover, and it’s time to provide patients with technology they are familiar with, that can help optimise their recovery time and make their stay more enjoyable and comfortable.

 “Our partnership with WiFi SPARK gives us the opportunity to expand our B2B offerings into the healthcare sector, and we are excited to be working alongside a company that is making a tangible difference to the patient hospital experience.”